scheunemann/pelican-bib/README.md

 .. bibliography:: /pages/publications/pubs.bib
 ```

-or provide BibTeX entries as content.
+or provide BibTeX entries as content (you can combine both methods - entries will be merged).

 ```rst
 .. bibliography::